-Extreme care must be taken when working on vehicles equipped with Engine Control Module (ECM), Powertrain Control Module (PCM), Transmission Control Module (TCM), Vehicle Control Module (VCM) or Anti-lock Braking System Model (ABS).
+Extreme care must be taken when working on vehicles equipped with Engine Control Module (ECM), Powertrain Control Module (PCM), Transmission Control Module (TCM), Vehicle Control Module (VCM), Anti-lock Braking System Model (ABS) or any electronic unit associated with an inflatable restraint system.
+(See Owner's Manual).

-If arc-welding is employed on the chassis, precautions must be taken to protect all vehicle components, especially brake lines, fuel lines, fuel tank assembly, electrical wiring, ECM/PCM/TCM, and VCM or ABS.
+If arc-welding is employed on the chassis, precautions must be taken to protect all vehicle components, especially brake, fuel lines, front suspension air cylinders and fuel tank assembly, electrical wiring and ECM/PCM/TCM, VCM or ABS.
 To avoid electronic component damage, disconnect battery (batteries); disconnect the negative cable first, followed by the positive.
 To reconnect cables; connect the positive first, then the negative.